joeschAtypon/convert/README.md

-# pythonUtils
+# jats2mods
-Python Utility Scripts
+A Python conversion script to change JATS to METS/MODS